The ‘DVA Monthly Tests Conducted Statistics – July 2022’ report, containing statistics up to July 2022, is now available.

 Notes to editors:

-- This is the eleventh edition of the publication ‘DVA Monthly Tests Conducted Statistics’, relating to data up to July 2021.
-The release is written, and issued by, the DVA Statistics Branch in the Department for Infrastructure.
+- This is the twenty-third edition of the publication ‘DVA Monthly Tests Conducted Statistics’, to July 2022.

-- The release presents statistics on vehicle, driver, and theory tests conducted during July 2021, together with trend series over the previous five financial years.
+- The release presents statistics on vehicle, driver, and theory tests conducted during July 2022, together with trend series over the previous seven financial years.

-- Electronic copies of ‘DVA Monthly Tests Conducted Statistics – July 2021’ can be downloaded from our website at: DVA Monthly Conducted Statistics
+- Electronic copies of ‘DVA Monthly Tests Conducted Statistics – July 2022’ can be downloaded from our website at: DVA Monthly Conducted Statistics.

 - A detailed User Guidance document is also available on our website.